How to Enable LUKS Encryption for Cinder Volumes?

 Problem

-To implement LUKS encryption for Cinder volume backends which enhances data security by encrypting storage volumes at rest.
+This How-To explains how to implement LUKS encryption for Cinder volume backends to enhance data security by encrypting storage volumes at rest..
 This ensures that sensitive data remains protected, even if the underlying storage devices are compromised.

 Environment